 The LADO is available for consultation via email lado@walthamforest.gov.uk or by telephone discussion 0208 496 3646 for anyone who has a concern that a person who works or volunteers in a capacity that brings them into contact with children in Waltham Forest, may pose a safeguarding risk.

 Any allegations or concerns MUST be reported to the LADO within 24 hours (or one working day) of it coming to notice.

 Low level concerns should always be undertaken in consultation with the LADO in congruence with local procedures and guidance.
-The consultation process allows for concerns to be evaluated objectively and to ascertain whether or not similar concerns may have been raised by a previous employer but not met the threshold for investigation.
-Whilst the LADO will only record those allegations which appear to meet the threshold for consideration within these procedures, the employer should record any concern that arises in respect of a member of their staff.
+The consultation process allows for concerns to be evaluated objectively and to ascertain whether similar concerns may have been raised by a previous employer but not met the threshold for investigation.
+Whilst the LADO will only record those allegations which appear to meet the threshold for consideration within these procedures, the employer should record any concern that arises in respect of a member of their staff, volunteers, and contractors.
+All such concerns will be promptly shared with the Head of School/principal, who may wish to consult the DSL to consider the most appropriate response.
+Employers of supply staff or contractors must also be notified to ensure any emerging patterns can be identified.
+Consultation with the LADO should be undertaken to verify whether a perceived low-level concern meets the harm threshold.

-In normal circumstances the LADO will be contacted by the Head of School.
+In normal circumstances the LADO will be contacted by the Head of School Emma Cherry.
 It is important to note that anyone can contact the LADO if they are concerned about a person's conduct with children.
 In Waltham Forest the LADO will accept a referral from any person who wishes to report a concern that meets the criteria above.

 If there are any concerns that a member of staff (including supply teachers) or volunteer has caused harm (emotional, physical, sexual, neglect) to a child, this represents an allegation against staff and volunteers.
-All allegations against staff (including supply teachers) and volunteers must be reported to the Headteacher / Head of School in the first instance.
+All allegations against staff (including supply teachers) and volunteers must be reported to the Head of School / Principal in the first instance.
 The person against whom the allegation is made should not be notified at this point.
-If the allegations is against the Head of School, concerns must be reported to the chair of governors and the LADO.
+If the allegation is against the Head of school the concerns must be reported to the chair of governors and the LADO.